olark/hashmonitor/README.md

 ## How does it work?

 By default, HashMonitor **reads text lines from stdin**, and every 30 seconds **writes JSON statistics to stdout**.
-You can pipe this JSON output into your favorite stats dashboard (tinyfeedback, statsd, etc) for easy visualization.
+You can pipe this JSON output into:

+* your favorite stats dashboard (tinyfeedback, statsd, graphite, etc)
+* your favorite alerting tool (pagerduty, nagios, etc)

 ### Example: counting warning events